List of Shortland Street characters introduced in 2006: Callum McKay

 Dr. Callum McKay first appeared in October 2006 and it was said he was to: "give the hospital a good shake up."
 In 2012 the character was axed, something which Peter Mochrie did not mind as he felt he was "coasting" throughout his final year and was missing his onscreen family.
 Despite hitting it off with Libby Jeffries (Fleur Saville), Callum was revealed as the husband of Justine Jones (Laurie Foell).
 The couple briefly separated when Callum discovered Justine (Lucy Wigmore) had an affair with Chris Warner (Michael Galvin).
 In 2008 Callum had an affair with Martha Riley (Jacque Drew) though he and Justine remained together.
 Callum became CEO of the hospital despite his dodgey business dealings with Ethan Pierce (Owen Black).
 His marriage to Justine fell apart when she faked her death and he had a short lived affair with Brooke Freeman (Beth Allen).
 He went on to date Rachel McKenna (Angela Bloomfield) for several months before he lost his job after being manipulated by Shane Tucker (Jason Hood).
 In mid 2011 he scandalously began an affair with son Hunter's (Lee Donoghue) ex-girlfriend Jill (Natalie Medlock) before he got his job back.
 Callum was devastated when Hunter's drug addiction was revealed and Jill died as a result of a botched pharmacy break-in.
 In 2012 Callum resigned as CEO and took up a role heading the new drug rehabilitation programme so as to help Hunter.
 Following Hunters departure, Callum left in May left to reconnect with his children.

 Fran Piper

 Fran Piper was the eccentric mother of Alice (Toni Potter).
 She arrived in 2006 and attempted to start a business in Ferndale, though her bipolar disorder soon became apparent and she ended up leaving.

 Samantha Thomas

 Samantha "Sam" Thomas made her first appearance in November 2006.
-A transsexual nurse, Sam was born a male but was known to the hospital staff as a woman.
+A transgender nurse, Sam was born a male but was known to the hospital staff as a woman.
 She engaged in poker matches with Yvonne Jeffries (Alison Quigan) and Grunter (Semu Filipo) against hospital rules.
 The matches were put to an end and the three were punished when Brenda (Katherine McRae) dobbed them in.
 In 2007 Sam returned when she and Yvonne made a pact to overcome their fears.
 Sam helped Yvonne overcome her fear of worms whilst Yvonne helped Sam overcome her fear of flying.